Kennedy87670/DataFestAfrica2024/README.md

 - **DataFestAfrica Hackathon 2024** for providing a great platform and inspiration for this project.
 - **Laurel High School** for the problem context.
+- **TEAM ZERO** for collaborative efforts in building this solution.
 - **All contributors** for their help in building this project.

 ---